microsoft/Quantum/samples/simulation/h2/command-line/README.md

 ### C# in Visual Studio 2019

-Open the `simulation.sln` solution in Visual Studio and set `simulation/h2/command-line/H2SimulationSampleCmdLine.csproj` as the startup project.
+Open the folder containing this sample in Visual Studio ("Open a local folder" from the Getting Started screen or "File → Open → Folder..." from the menu bar) and set `H2SimulationSampleCmdLine.csproj` as the startup project.
 Press Start in Visual Studio to run the sample.

 ## Manifest